rtaylor02/javarchitect/_posts/2026-05-14-microservice-comm-styles-n-patterns.md

 ## Consumer-First Mindset
 Consumer-first mindset helps us in deciding which information to hide.

 This brings us to have an ***outside-in thinking*** rather than inside-out thinking.
-That is we treat our microservice endpoints like a User Interface (UI):
+That is, we treat our microservice endpoints like a User Interface (UI):
 - ***who is going to consume your microservices?***
 - ***what are they trying to achieve?***
 - ***what SLOs (Service Level Objectives) do your clients need?***